sravani-jakkula/GDP-Project/readme.md

 # Packages and libraries required

+Refreshed my knowledge on APIs and gonna through some reference related to project.
 Added libraries required for me to start my work and configured Maven to Eclipse IDE.

 ### Analyzing the idea and exploring about the features